 - August 30, 1956 North Lane SCD then formed

 - December 29, 1956 the remaining region of West Central SCD became Mid-Lane Soil Conservation District

 - May 1963 the Oregon Legislature added “and Water” to the name of Soil Conservation Districts

-- May 20, 1971 Mid-Lane SCD consolidated with Upper Willamette SWCD (Water officially added to the name)
+- May 20, 1971 Mid-Lane consolidated with Upper Willamette Soil and Water Conservation District (SWCD)

 - May 3, 1988 the East Lane SWCD was formed, with a consolidation of the North Lane SWCD and the Upper Willamette SWCD

 - March 4, 2008 East Lane SWCD officially reclaimed the name of Upper Willamette Soil and Water Conservation District (UWSWCD), which is still the name today

 On July 1, 1981, the Oregon Legislature had merged the Soil Water Conservation Commission with the Oregon Department of Agriculture (ODA), forming a Soil & Water Conservation division of the ODA.
 This division provides administrative oversight for the Soil & Water Conservation Districts.
 Today, it is known as the Natural Resources Division.